experiencecoin/experiencecoin_legacy/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Litecoin Core for Windows.
+Below are some notes on how to build Experiencecoin Core for Windows.

 The options known to work for building Litecoin Core on Windows are: